an-Iceberg/an-Iceberg/README.md

 <!-- Todo: there's a prettier image we have for this -->
 <img alt="beautiful city" width="800" src="images/city7.jpeg">

 It is so weird to call programming/software engineering an interest of mine considering i'm studying to get a bacchelor to get a job in that field.
 Having a job in a field automatically makes that field a chore for me but i am genuinely interestd in computer science.

 Currently running [Arch Linux](https://archlinux.org/) on everything with [KDE](https://kde.org/) because it offers the most up to date and the widest selection of software among all linux distros.
+I want to try out an experiment with [Alipe Linux](https://www.alpinelinux.org/) together with [homebrew](https://brew.sh/) (or [Nix](https://nixos.org/)) and [KDE](https://kde.org/).
+It might just be to my liking but am not sure yet, which is why i'd want to try it out.
+Maybe [Debian](https://www.debian.org/) with [brew](https://brew.sh/) would also be worth trying out.

 Interested in numerical analysis, data science & physics simulations.